snowex-hackweek/website-2021/book/tutorials/jupyter.md

 Think of the `main` branch as the tried and tested version of a repository and a new branch from that is used to introduce a change that can slowly progress.
-Once ready, it will be merged to the 'main' branch.
+Once ready, it will be merged to the `main` branch.

 The chapter of [contributing to a project](http://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project) describes more behind this principle.